lquesada/ComfyUI-Starter-Workflows/README.md

-ComfyUI-Starter-Workflows
+# ComfyUI-Starter-Workflows
 Copyright (c) 2024, Luis Quesada Torres - https://github.com/lquesada | www.luisquesada.com

-A collection of simple but powerful ComfyUI workflows with curated settings.
+A collection of simple but powerful ComfyUI workflows for Stable Diffusion with curated default settings.

-# starter-people workflow
+## starter-people.json
+A workflow to generate pictures of people, settings adjusted to obtain good results fast.

+Download here

-(upload in progress)
+**(upload in progress)**

 In order to get this workflow to work:
 1. Install the missing ComfyUI custom nodes via ComfyUI Manager.